US government budget deficit increased in November - KTVZ

 Factoring in calendar-related differences affecting the November 2021 budget, the November 2022 deficit would be only 20% higher, according to the Treasury.

-For the fiscal year 2023, which started last month, the government is running a deficit of $336 billion, which is $20 billion narrower than the comparable year-ago period.
+For fiscal year 2023, which started in October, the government is running a deficit of $336 billion, which is $20 billion narrower than the comparable year-ago period.

+During fiscal year 2022, the US budget deficit was slashed in half, falling to under $1.4 trillion, amid a winding down of pandemic-related spending and a jump in revenue from the surging economic recovery.

+While the shortfall was the smallest in three years, it remains historically high.
+In the 2019 fiscal year, the deficit totaled $980 billion.

 The-CNN-Wire

-Note: Correction: A previous version of this story misstated the beginning of the 2023 fiscal year, which started in October.